Dedric Lawson: Austin Spurs (2019–2020)

 After going undrafted in the 2019 NBA draft, Lawson was named in the Golden State Warriors roster for the 2019 NBA Summer League.
 He joined the San Antonio Spurs for training camp and ultimately was assigned to the Spurs’ NBA G League affiliate, the Austin Spurs.
-On March 9, 2020, Lawson posted 33 points and 10 rebounds for his 10th double-double of the season during a 117-114 win against the Oklahoma City Blue.
+On March 9, 2020, Lawson posted 33 points and 10 rebounds for his 10th double-double of the season during a 117–114 win against the Oklahoma City Blue.
+He finished the season averaging 13.7 points and 8.1 rebounds in 42 games with Austin.

 Goyang Orion Orions (2020–2021)

 On July 9, 2020, the Goyang Orion Orions added Lawson to their roster.

 Beşiktaş (2021–2022)

 On June 2, 2021, he has signed with Beşiktaş Icrypex of the Turkish Super League.

-He played for the Boston Celtics in the 2021 NBA summer league, missing a single three point shot in his 4-minute debut, a 85-83 win against the Atlanta Hawks in which he started.
+He played for the Boston Celtics in the 2021 NBA summer league, missing a single three point shot in his 4-minute debut, a 85–83 win against the Atlanta Hawks in which he started.